 To set up this record, create a subdomain on your domain with a CNAME to osg.wc07.net For example:

 - Host Name: response.examplecompany.com

 Note: You do not have to use 'response' as your subdomain.
 Choose whatever works best for your company.

 After your CNAME record is created, request a DKIM record from WhatCounts.
 This record will be sent to you along with instructions for adding to your DNS.
 The DKIM is a digital ‘signature’ designed to prevent spoofing.

 key1._domainkey.response.examplecompany.com IN TXT "k=rsa\;

-Please contact Support after your DNS setup is complete.
+Please contact your OSG Onboarding Manager after your DNS setup is complete.
 We will confirm that it is set up correctly and do the necessary configuration in your account to allow for use of a branded Base URL and Bounce Host.

-Once your DNS set up is complete and WhatCounts has provided you with a Bounce Address, set up a your List with these settings so that your email Campaigns will be branded and have proper authentication:
+Once your DNS set up is complete and you have been provided with a Bounce Address, set up a your List with these settings so that your email Campaigns will be branded and have proper authentication: